 Alan is a sixth-year graduate student in the Link Lab.
 He grew up in Westfield, New Jersey and graduated from the University of Pennsylvania in 2010 with a B.S. in Chemical and Biomolecular Engineering.
 As an undergraduate, Alan did research in the areas of biotechnology and protein engineering and interned at Centocor, where he worked on cell line development.
 Alan is co-advised by Professor Link and Professor Stanislav Shvartsman.
 His research focuses on protein interactions involved in the MAPK signaling pathway.

 Caitlin Allen hails from New Mexico, where she obtained a B.S. in Chemical Engineering from the New Mexico Institute of Mining and Techonology.
 She has worked for five years as a technical intern at Sandia National Laboratories, and spent two years studying liposomal drug delivery at her undergrad.
 Her current research project examines the effects of selective mutagenesis on the structure and antibacterial properties of lasso peptides.

-Frank is a second year graduate student in chemical and biological engineering from Secaucus, NJ.
+Frank is a fourth-year graduate student in chemical and biological engineering from Secaucus, NJ.
 He received his B.E. in chemical engineering from the Cooper Union in New York, NY and is excited to be starting research in the field of protein stapling via bioorthogonal chemistry.
-Outside of the lab he enjoys playing sports and hopes the Rangers win the Stanley Cup in 2015.
+Outside of the lab he enjoys playing sports and hopes the Rangers win the Stanley Cup every year.

 Chuhan Zong is from the lovely city Chongqing in China.
 She attended the University of Minnesota for college, where she obtained her BS in Chemistry and Biochemistry.
 She has worked at the Mayo Clinic, where she conducted research on protein engineering and breast cancer.
 She loves music and especially enjoys playing the guitar and keyboard.
-She also likes to travel and food.
+She also likes food and travel.

 Current undergraduate students